 In 2006, he represented the Ben Franklin descendants and spoke at the First Issue Ceremony of the United States Post Office in Philadelphia.

 In honor of his work in economics, finance and management, Grantham University renamed its business school “The Mark Skousen School of Business.”

 In 2007, Skousen began writing his own personal e-letter called “The Worldly Philosophers,” which highlights the lives of the worldly wise, such as J. Paul Getty, J. P. Morgan, Ben Franklin, Aristotle, and Warren Buffett, and how to apply their lessons today.
 Today, he writes a weekly e-letter called “Skousen CAFE” which gives his latest views on current events, books, and philosophy, and includes his popular “You Blew It!” feature.
 Sign up at www.eagledailyinvestor.com.

 Skousen is the founder and producer of FreedomFest, an annual conference held in Las Vegas and billed as the world’s largest gathering of free minds on liberty.
 The conference attracts thousands of attendees from across the country and the world, and across the political spectrum.
 It also attracts the best and brightest speakers, including Steve Forbes, John Mackay, John Stossel, Ben Stein, Larry Kudlow, Steve Moore, Dinesh D’Souza and many others.
 Sessions are not limited to politics only, but cover liberty issues in economics, finances, science & technology, art, literature, health and much more.
 See www.freedomfest.com for much more.

-Recently named one of the 20 most influential living economists by Super Scholar, Skousen has also been appointed the Presidential Fellow at Chapman University for 2013 and 2014.
+Recently named one of the 20 most influential living economists by Super Scholar, Skousen has also been appointed the Presidential Fellow at Chapman University from 2013 through 2016..